ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

   - Cosign only supports validation against a SINGLE key at a time

 ### Trust Policy
-Cosign verifier should support multiple trust policies based on the KeyManagementSystems (KMS) enabled and the desired verification scenario.
+Cosign verifier should support multiple trust policies based on the KeyManagementProviders (KMS) enabled and the desired verification scenario.
 Please refer to [this](#user-scenarios) section for common user scenarios.
 At a high level users must be able to have:
   - multiple KMS `inline` key resources (each `inline` will have a single key)
   - multiple keys defined in a single AKV KMS
   - multiple KMS `inline` certificate resources (each `inline` may have a single cert or a cert chain)